pretix/pretix-docs/docs/trust/fiscal/germany.md

 pretix logs all changes to configurations or transaction data.
-This logging includes the user, time, and type of change made in the system.
-The software does not include functionality to modify or delete these logs (other than by applying pseudonymization of personal information through our privacy tools).
+This logging includes the user, time, and type of change made in the system. pretix does not include functionality to modify or delete these logs (other than by applying pseudonymization of personal information through our privacy tools).
-Orders can only be deleted from the system (unless they were made during test mode).
+You can never delete orders deleted from the system (unless they were made during test mode).
 We therefore consider pretix to be audit-proof as required by law (e.g. [§ 146 (4) AO](https://www.gesetze-im-internet.de/ao_1977/__146.html), [§ 293 (3) HGB](https://www.gesetze-im-internet.de/hgb/__239.html)).

 ### Archiving

-All invoices and receipts need to be archived digitally for at least 8 years ([§ 257 HGB](https://www.gesetze-im-internet.de/hgb/__257.html), [§ 147 AO](https://www.gesetze-im-internet.de/ao_1977/__147.html), [§ 14b UStG](https://www.gesetze-im-internet.de/ustg_1980/__14b.html)).
+You have to archive all invoices and receipts digitally for at least 8 years ([§ 257 HGB](https://www.gesetze-im-internet.de/hgb/__257.html), [§ 147 AO](https://www.gesetze-im-internet.de/ao_1977/__147.html), [§ 14b UStG](https://www.gesetze-im-internet.de/ustg_1980/__14b.html)).
 While pretix does not delete old invoices, it is not a suitable system to provide sufficient guarantees about long-term archival.
 We strongly recommend regularly exporting all created invoices and storing them in an archival system.